Uniswap/web3-react/Connectors.md

 - `supportedNetworkURLs: any` - An object whose keys are network IDs, and values are remote nodes connected to that network ID.
 - `defaultNetwork: number` - The network ID that the connector will use by default.

+Methods:
+- `changeNetwork(networkId: number)` - Changes to a different network in `supportedNetworkURLs`.

 ### `FortmaticConnector` _EXPERIMENTAL_